Your Guide To Finding The Best Rain Jackets In Australia

 Waterproof / Breathability Rating: 10-20K/12-15K (specifics unknown)

-Polycarbonate PU membrane with 13% biobased content
+a polycarbonate PU membrane with 13% biobased content and a tricot backer

 Weight: 352 g

-Patagonia Torrentshell rain jacket
+Patagonia Torrentshell Rain Jacket

 Patagonia Torrentshell 3L Features